 If you are the owner of an Ohio LLC and have decided that it is time to dissolve the company, you will need to take the necessary steps.

-Creditors, lenders, and other third parties interested in the company's business conduct should be notified of the dissolution.
-This can be done by certified mail, return receipt requested.
+Creditors, banks, lenders, and parties with interest in the company should be notified of the dissolution.

-You can send a written notice to notify third parties that your LLC will no longer conduct business in Ohio.
-This will allow creditors to make a claim against the company.
+You can send a written notice that your LLC will no longer conduct business in Ohio to allow creditors to file a claim with the company.

-If there are business debts, they will need to be paid off to dissolve the LLC.
-This can be done by either selling LLC assets or using money from the LLC's bank account.
+Business debts should be settled before finalizing the dissolution, either by selling LLC assets or using money from the LLC's bank account.

 Unlike other states, Ohio does not have a specific requirement for how much time must pass before creditors can no longer make claims against dissolved LLCs and corporations.